alexziskind1/workshop/docs/chapters/chapter3.md

-#### (Bonus) - Use the NativeScript Themebuilder tool to create your own theme
+#### (Bonus) - Use the NativeScript Theme Builder tool to create your own theme

-Build your own theme using the [NativeScript theme builder](http://www.nativescriptthemebuilder.com/#).
-This cool tool lets you view changes in a web browser, download a file, and style your app with a custom CSS file.
+Build your own theme using the [NativeScript Theme Builder](http://www.nativescriptthemebuilder.com/#).
+This tool lets you view changes in a web browser, download a file, and style your app with a custom CSS file.
 Try building a patriotic theme with your flag's colors, then download it to the root folder of your app.
 To see your theme, edit `app.css` to use the core theme and your new custom theme, like this:

 ```
 @import 'nativescript-theme-core/css/core.light.css';